anyatarascina/pyRVtest/TUTORIAL.md

 ===============
 ````

-## Test Models of Conduct with pyRV
+## Test Models of Conduct with pyRVtest
 pyRVtest follows a similar structure to PyBLP.
 First, you set up the testing problem, then you run the test.

 ### Setting Up Testing Problem